wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-5.&emsp;Perception always involves some misuse of mind, because perception brings the mind into areas of uncertainty.
+5. Perception always involves some misuse of mind, because perception brings the mind into areas of uncertainty.
 <sup>2</sup>The mind is very active.
 <sup>3</sup>When the mind chooses to be separated the mind chooses to perceive.
 <sup>4</sup>Until then the mind wills only to know.